iXanadu13/Inline-Annotation/README.md

 ### step 2

 Deploy `InlineAnnotation-Processor` to your local repository.
 You can choose **one of** the options:
+* Clone this project to local, replace `file:///D:/Environment/.m2/repository` in \<url> with your path and run `mvn clean compile package deploy`
 * Download `InlineAnnotation-Processor.jar` from release and then execute `mvn install:install-file -Dfile=InlineAnnotation-Processor-1.0-dev.jar -DgroupId=com.github.iXanadu13 -DartifactId=InlineAnnotation-Processor -Dversion=1.0-dev -Dpackaging=jar`
-* Clone this project to local and run `mvn clean compile package deploy`

 ### step 3